 - Combine the flour, sugar and salt in a bowl.
 Lightly beat the three eggs in a separate bowl.
 Add the milk and vanilla and almond extracts to the beaten eggs and whisk to blend.
 Pour the milk mixture into the dry ingredients at once and quickly stir to avoid lumps.

 - Pour the custard batter over the fruits and nuts.

-- Bake for about 45-50 minutes or until the edges are set and nicely browned though the center is still slightly jiggly.
-Cool to room temperature and enjoy.
+- Bake for about 45-50 minutes or until the edges are set and it’s nicely browned on top.
+Oven heating and temperatures vary so adjust timing accordingly.
+Mine is firm and perfect at 45 minutes.
+Cool and enjoy.
 I suggest serving it warm with a dollop of whipped cream or even some vanilla ice cream!
 Enjoy!

 Prep Time: 10 Minutes

 Total Time: 55 Minutes

 We love to hear from you.
 Do share your comment or feedback on any of our recipes.

 If you like what you see and would like to receive new recipe updates, we’d love you to subscribe to our posts or join our site.
 Like us on Facebook or follow us on Pinterest where you can get more recipes and updates.
 Thanks and happy browsing!